i-pi/i-pi/docs/src/getting-started.rst

 test cases and examples
 ~~~~~~~~~~~~~~~~~~~~~~~

-The `examples/` folder contain a multitude of examples for i-PI, covering
+The `examples/` folder contains a multitude of examples for i-PI, covering
 most of the existing functionalities, and including also simple tests that
 can be run with different client codes.

-The example folders is structured such that each sub-folder is focused on a different aspect of using i-PI:
+The example folder is structured such that each sub-folder is focused on a different aspect of using i-PI:

 - **clients**:
     Contains examples that are code-specific, highlighting how the driver code should be set up